linode/docs/docs/guides/databases/sharding/sharded-database/index.md

 Geographic based sharding, or *Geo-sharding*, is a specific type of directory-based sharding.
 Data is divided amongst the shards based on the location of the entry, which relates to the location of the server hosting the shard.
 The sharding key is typically a city, state, region, country, or continent.
 This groups geographically similar data on the same shard.
 It works the same way directory-based sharding does.

-A good example of geo-sharding relates to geographically-dispersed customer data.
+A good example of geo-sharding relates to geographically dispersed customer data.
 The customer's home state is used as a sharding key.
 The lookup table maps customers living in states in the same sales region to the same shard.
 Each shard is located on a server located in the same region as the customer data it contains.
 This makes it very quick and efficient for a regional sales team to access customer data.

 ## Is Sharding Right For Your Business?